opsit-io/opsit-explang-docs/docs/explang-lisp.md

 Modifying data with non-mutating functions
 ------------------------------------------

-The mutating functions that were described above have non-mutating counterparts that have same names without the '!' suffixes, accept same arguments and, instead of modifying target objects, return new object with required modifications leaving the original objects unmodified.
+The mutating functions that were described above have their non-mutating counterparts that have the same names without the '!' suffixes, accept the same arguments and, instead of modifying target objects, return new object with required modifications leaving the original objects unmodified.

 For example `append` concatenates its argument into new sequence: